Gimp vs Photoshop – Why Pay to Edit Your Photos in 2023?

 Both photo editing apps include various tools and plug ins for amateur and professional photo editors, no matter their prior image manipulation program experience.

 Is GIMP better than Photoshop?
 Does GIMP work like Photoshop?
 Is GIMP an alternative to Photoshop?
-Is GIMP any good?!
+Is GIMP good for editing photos?!

 To answer these questions, we’ve hosted a GIMP vs Photoshop shootout.